harshitgarg11/TimeTuner/README.md

 **Time Tuner** is a lightweight, plug-and-play module designed to optimize timestep allocation in diffusion models.
 It helps accelerate sampling while maintaining high generation quality.
 This implementation is based on the CVPR 2024 paper:
-**“Towards More Accurate Diffusion Model Acceleration with A Timestep Tuner”**
+**“Towards More Accurate Diffusion Model Acceleration with A Timestep Tuner”** This project was designed and built by Harshit Garg.

 🔗 [Live Demo](https://time-tuner-psi.vercel.app)
 ---